pymor/pymor/docs/source/tutorial_external_solver.md

 ```

-Next, we define a new library with our {}`model.cc` as the single source file and let pybind11 set the proper compile
+Next, we define a new library with our `model.cc` as the single source file and let pybind11 set the proper compile
 flags.

 ```{literalinclude} minimal_cpp_demo/CMakeLists.txt